 - Carry just enough pesos to get you through the day.

 - Watch your belongings in the Centro Histórico, on the Metro, and in other crowded places.

 - Carry a cross-body bag with a zipper closure, or if you use a wallet, keep it in your front pocket.

 - Avoid hailing a cab on the street.
 Instead, use Uber or if you must take a taxi, make sure it is a licensed / registered / sitio taxi.

 Wondering what to do in CDMX?
 The good (and bad) news is that the list is truly endless!

 In fact, there are so many things to do in Mexico City that it would be impossible to see them all in one visit, even if you stay for months.
 The city is huge!
 Make a list of your top priorities before you go, and then start planning your next trip.

-I’m working on a comprehensive list of things to do in Mexico City, which should be ready soon.
-In the meantime, here are some of the most popular CDMX activities:
+I'm working on a comprehensive list of things to do in the city, but in the meantime, here are some of the most popular activities:

 Explore the Centro Histórico

-The Historic Center of Mexico City is a UNESCO World Heritage site and a must see on any trip to CDMX!
+The Historic Center of Mexico City is a UNESCO World Heritage site and a must see on any visit!
 It was here that the Aztecs built their most important temples and where the Spanish began building their empire.
-The area centers on the large Zócalo (main square), and it’s filled with historic buildings, museums, and more.
-Check out my guide to the Historic Center of Mexico City to learn more about this area and for a free, self-guided walking tour and map.
+The area centers on the large Zócalo (main square), and it's filled with historic buildings, museums, and more.
+Check out my guide to the Historic Center to learn more about this area and for a free, self-guided walking tour and map.